-This one pot pasta with ricotta and lemon was inspired by reader requests.
-Everyone wants quick and easy and delicious meals that they can make on a weeknight when everyone is tired and hungry and no one wants to cook.
-Heck I want more of those meals too.
+This one pot pasta with ricotta and lemon was inspired by reader requests for quick and easy meals.
+It’s something you can make on a weeknight when everyone is tired and hungry and no one wants to cook.
+I want more of those meals too.

 The last time I made this lemon ricotta pasta, it took me exactly 33 minutes from the time I started to fill the pasta pot to when the plates were placed on the table.
 And, truthfully, more than half of this time was spent waiting for the water to boil.

-Quick.
-Easy.
-Lemony.
-And two extra bonus points for being a one pot vegetarian recipe.
-Because fewer dishes = less time spent cleaning up.
+It’s quick, easy, and very lemony.
+And it gets bonus points for being a one pot recipe.
+Because fewer dishes means less time spent cleaning up.

 FAQs about this one pot pasta with ricotta and lemon